christofolo/christofolo.github.io/musictheory.md

 Remember: a perfect 5th interval is 7 half steps apart.

-## Part 17: Numbering Each Chord - The Nashville Numbering System
+## Chapter 17: Numbering Each Chord - The Nashville Numbering System

 All 7 triads in the key of C. R = root tone of the chord.
 3 = the "third" of the chord.
 5 = the "5th" of the chord.
 Because C is the first note in the scale, its chord is called the "one" chord but use roman numerals because we want to distinguish these numbers from the chord tone numbers.